We Tested 44 Air Purifiers Over 2 Months — These Were the Best

 The Levoit Core 600S-P is the perfect middle ground for a smart air purifier.
 It offers the ease and convenience of a smart purifier with an easy app, but can be used sans app if you’re not up for the tech challenge.
 This is why it won our vote for the best smart air purifier.

 Shoemaker was quick to praise the app integration.
-“I like how it presents your air quality information so nicely and that you can control it using the app, set timers, etc.,” she said.
+“I like how it presents your air quality information so nicely and that you can control it using the app, set timers, etc.,” she says.
 But she also appreciated that the app isn’t required.
 This is a key benefit.
 An app relies on WiFi, a basic level of technological literacy, and the motivation to troubleshoot tech issues from time to time.
 For these reasons, it isn’t for everyone.

 While the optional use of the app expands accessibility, the actual buttons on the machine are rather difficult to see.
-“It may not be the easiest for older people or people with vision problems because it is hard to tell what each button does, and they can be hard to see,” Shoemaker said.
-She also shared that filter replacements cost about $60 each, but some were able to find compatible dupes online, which keeps costs down significantly.
+“It may not be the easiest for older people or people with vision problems because it is hard to tell what each button does, and they can be hard to see,” Shoemaker says.
+She also says that filter replacements cost about $60 each, but some people were able to find compatible dupes online, which keeps costs down significantly.
 All in all, she was impressed by the machine’s sleek design and noted that the app runs smoothly, especially compared to its competitors.

 air purifier